We are a community of intention. Get to know the Collective.

 Brooklyn, NY

-Dominique (she/her) is a storyteller and event host from Anchorage, Alaska, living in Brooklyn, New York.
+Dominique is a storyteller and event host from Anchorage, Alaska, living in Brooklyn, New York.
 Growing up as a military kid, traveling helped her find her voice through meeting new people and cultures.
 This led her to focus on the intersections that make us all so different but beautiful.

 Favorite Black space: The moment at 2:45am at a party where we switch from She Gotta Donk to Kirk Franklin.
 I feel like my spirit just elevates.
 All the parts of me intersect fully, and I can see it reflected back with my friends.
 It's love, it's community.